fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 3. Include the FusionCharts theme file to apply style to the charts.

+4. Include the `ExcelExport` module to export charts in XLSX format.

-4. Add the chart and the theme as dependencies to the core.
+5. Add the chart, theme and ExcelExport as dependencies to the core.

-5. Store the chart configurations in a JSON object.
+6. Store the chart configurations in a JSON object.
 In this JSON object:

    - Set the chart type as `column2d`.
 Each chart type is represented with a unique chart alias.
 For Column 2D chart, the alias is `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
    - Set the width and height (in pixels).
    - Set the `dataFormat` as JSON.
    - Embed the json data as the value of the `dataSource`.

-6. Add a container (instance) for the chart.
+7. Add a container (instance) for the chart.

 The consolidated code is shown below: